-We don’t just list the most haunted places in Dallas and Fort Worth on Haunted Rooms America, we’re loving some of the haunted houses DFW has to offer too!
+We don’t just list real haunted places on Haunted Rooms America, we’re loving some of the haunted houses DFW has to offer too!
 That’s the haunted attractions and trails designed to give you a fright around Halloween or all year round!

 Do you have what it takes to walk through the very creepiest attractions and haunted houses in DFW?